Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 3 Oktober 2024 11.31.20 UTC
+- WIB: Kamis, 3 Oktober 2024 12.27.14 UTC
-- WITA: Kamis, 3 Oktober 2024 12.31.20 UTC
+- WITA: Kamis, 3 Oktober 2024 13.27.14 UTC
-- WIT: Kamis, 3 Oktober 2024 13.31.20 UTC
+- WIT: Kamis, 3 Oktober 2024 14.27.14 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

 Kategori: technology